Keep It Sweet

-The aim is to get your performance recorded, mixed and mastered to CD in a single eight–hour session (excluding breaks).
+The aim is to get your performance recorded, mixed and mastered to a variety of formats for both CD and Streaming Services in a single eight–hour session (excluding breaks).
 Hopefully this will be your first step into a rewarding new world of lasting musical creativity.

 The day begins when you arrive!
 We will listen to your ideas of what you would like to do, show you around the studio and explain how things generally work.